lewisclark4/CI-MilestoneProjectThree/README.md

 ## Credits
 ### Content
+All code has been written by myself (except code for outdated browser script, see below).

+There have been instances where I have used online sources for guidance on particular issues, but the code has been adapted by myself for the purpose of my site - [see Acknowledgements](#acknowledgements).

+The script code added to browser-validate.js to display an alert if the user has an out of date browser, was sourced from [browser-update.org](https://browser-update.org/).

 Recipe ideas we all taken from [BBC Good Food](https://www.bbcgoodfood.com/), although ingredients & recipe details were not carried over verbatim.
 ### Images

 All images have been source from the [Pixabay](https://pixabay.com/) images library, and are all free for use, sharing or modification.